fedora-python/fedoralovespython.org/README.md

 produces static HTML pages.
 Those pages are pushed to [GitHub Pages].
 [Cloudflare] is used for [Let's Encrypt HTTPS].

-When you push some changes, the Flask website is frozen by Elsa on [Travis CI].
+When you push some changes, the Flask website is frozen by Elsa via [GitHub Actions].
 When the commit is from the `master` branch, the frozen HTML site is pushed to the `gh-pages` branch and the cache is purged on Cloudflare.
-Feel free to explore `.travis.yml` to see how it's done.
+Feel free to explore `.github/workflows/main.yml` to see how it's done.

 The content if mainly in the `points.yml` file (as in talking points).
 It's a YAML file with Markdown. `fedoralovespython.py` defines what's done with